What's the Most Common Mistakes People Make in Wine Country?

 - “Most people stay in the tasting room while visiting wine country.
 Get in the vineyard, get your hands dirty, feel the soil, walk the vineyard as if you’re working it, eat a grape right off the vine and try to understand how that fruit expresses itself in the bottle.
 It’s amazing when you can taste the similarities in the fresh fruit and the wine it created.
 People, including most professionals, tend to focus on the winery and the tasting room rather than the vineyard, which is a shame.
 I find that taking the time to walk around the farm while chatting to the producer is actually when I learn the most about farming in general and about the producer’s philosophy.
 Tasting wines is important but it is often the quickest part, and you’ll only really understand what you’re tasting once you get to grips with the plants and their environment.
 (Don’t spend your entire visit taking photos for Instagram, either.
 Be present for your visit!)” --

-- “Don't limit themselves to only the popular regions, like Dundee.
+- “Don't limit yourselves to only the popular regions, like Dundee.
 A perk of visiting lesser-known wineries is that they are a bit less crowded and you get to feel like you’re still discovering something new.
 Oftentimes you get lucky and can meet the winemakers or owners one-on-one as well.” --

 - “Many people forget to travel up the mountains to visit the wineries above the fog line … at higher elevations, the wines tend to be more aromatic and lively, not to mention the views are spectacular.”